Jessie0920/EasyCook/README.md

 EasyCook is a simple implement(only the first level) of Steam game Overcooked(http://store.steampowered.com/app/448510/Overcooked/), a co-op causal cooking game generally for two players.
 The purpose of writting this demo is to learning the basic use of Unity.

+Installation
+* Open the project in Unity, demo scenes are included in the Assets/Scenes folder.

 Archived Features:
 * GameStart Scene and level 1
 * The whole routine of fetching, cutting and cooking food